 When you live in your RV full-time home may be where the heart is, but it is also where you park.
 I LOVE this lifestyle because of the spontaneity, freedom, and sense of perpetual adventure.
 Some people like living without any firm roots set anywhere because they are free to explore and go as they please.
 Full-time RVers do not settle down in a geographical community.
 Rather, they develop a unique community through online forums, communities, and camping clubs (my tribe is the XSCAPERS).
 With a worldwide network of virtual contacts, these full-time travelers can set up temporary roots anywhere they desire.

 As exciting as this all sounds, there are issues when it comes to residency.
 And before you ask, you need residency if you want to vote, register your car, file taxes, or get health insurance.
 The system is not set up to accommodate RV nomads which is where problems can arise for freedom seekers.
 The good news is that there is a way to establish residency and still live in your RV and travel the country.

-How To Set Up Your Residency?
+How To Set Up Your Domicile

 There are three states that support full-time RV living; South Dakota, Florida, and Texas.
 They are popular because they offer savings when you choose to establish residency within them.
 These three states do not have state income tax as well as low-level rates for vehicle registration and insurance.
 Of course, if you are attached to a particular state, you can use one of the methods above to set up residency wherever you like.